top of page

 Chinuri - Rkatsiteli

-Blend of Chinuri from kartli region and Rkatsiteli grapes grown in Kartli.
+The blend of Chinuri from the Kartli region and Rkatsiteli grapes grown in Kartli.

-Elegant aromatic profile with wildfolwers, white peach, apricot and its pits, elder and hint of quince.
+Elegant aromatic profile with wildflowers, white peach, apricot and its pits, elder, and a hint of quince.

-Very energetic, fresh and balanced wine with long aftertaste, great salinity, minerality, elegant tannins.
+Very energetic, fresh, and balanced wine with a long aftertaste, great salinity, minerality, and elegant tannins.
 One of the most gastronomic blends.

 Dry amber wine, 12,5% alc., Kartli.